turingschool/curriculum/tutorials/models/validations.markdown

 <%= error_messages_for @product %>
 ```

-You'd get a nice little box saying that there were errors and a bulleted list of the error messages.
+You'd get a nice box saying that there were errors and a bulleted list of the error messages.
 Assuming your form is using the `form_for` helper, the fields with the validation errors will automatically be wrapped with a `<div class='field_with_error></div>`.
 Awesome!

 But then your designer gets a hold of things and they flip out.
 "What is this error box crap?
 I want an ordered list!
 And sparkles!"
-The `error_messages_for` helper didn't support any customization, so most production apps would end up rewriting it custom.
+The `error_messages_for` helper didn't support any customization, so most production apps would end up rewriting it.

 With Rails 3 the `error_messages_for` helper was removed.
 The automatic wrapping of `<div class='field_with_error></div>` remains.